 Obey the laws & your duty to take care.

 In Alabama, bike riders must obey some of the same laws as motorists.
 Bike riders also owe a duty of care to fellow bikers, motorists and pedestrians.
 Below are some of the basic laws and duties bikers must adhere to.

-- Passing laws: There are no specific laws pertinent to passing bicycles in Alabama, motorists and bikers must adhere to general traffic rules.
+- Passing laws: There are no specific laws pertaining to passing bicycles in Alabama, motorists, and bikers must adhere to general traffic rules.
 Accordingly, if a motorist wants to pass a cyclist, he should do so by leaving a safe distance between the two.